alexisP/az-ps1/README.md

 ## Credits

 This script has been inspired by Jon Mosco's prompt helper for Kubernetes (https://github.com/jonmosco/kube-ps1).
-As a regular user of both Azure and Kubernetes, I thought that Azure deserves the same kind of helper to ease multiple subscriptions.
+As a regular user of both Azure and Kubernetes, I thought that Azure deserves the same kind of helper to ease multiple subscriptions management.